 Date of Authorship for this Version

 Tyler, Tom R., "Street Stops and Police Legitimacy: Teachable Moments in Young Urban Men’s Legal Socialization" (2014).
 Faculty Scholarship Series.
-Paper 4988.
+4988.